Graduate Admission for International Students

 International applicants for admission are encouraged to apply for start dates in September and January.
 It is best to complete the application process at least 8 weeks prior to the start of each semester, as there are several agencies involved which can require additional time to complete the admission process.

-International applicants should submit the following information to the Office of Graduate Admission:
+International applicants should submit the following information to the Office of Graduate Enrollment:

 - Submit the online application for admission.
 The application fee of $40 is waived.